Personalization of Large Language Models: A Survey: Personalization Granularity of LLMs

 \subsection{Persona-level Personalization}

-In this section, we formalize and discuss persona-level personalization, where the input comprises the preferences of users categorized by group or persona.
+In this section, we discuss persona-level personalization, where the input comprises the preferences of users categorized by group or persona.
 As illustrated in Figure \ref{fig:personalization-gran-persona-level}, this approach targets optimizing the preferences of a user group sharing common characteristics.
 A natural language description encapsulating these shared traits represents the entire group within prompts or other relevant components.
 For example, \citet{jang2023personalized} design three distinct perspectives of preferences: expertise, informativeness, and style, with each dimension featuring two conflicting personas or preferences.
 For instance, in the expertise dimension, one persona prefers content that is easily understandable by an elementary school student, while the other prefers content that is comparable only to a PhD student in the specific field.
 From this example, we can observe that, compared to localized user-specific personalization (Sec.~\ref{sec:input-localized-user-specific}), each persona represents a broader portrait of a group of users, focusing on more general features rather than detailed user-specific information.
 The advantage of persona-level personalization lies in its effectiveness in scenarios where shared characteristics are prominent and crucial for downstream tasks, while user-specific attributes are less significant.
 Additionally, once these characteristics are extracted, this data format is easier to process, either by including it directly in the prompt or utilizing it through RLHF, compared to lengthy user-specific profiles.
-However, the challenge is that extracting such representative characteristics using natural language description can be difficult in practice.
-Most current works still rely on human's domain knowledge to achieve this.
+However, extracting representative characteristics through natural language descriptions can be challenging in practice, often requiring substantial reliance on human domain knowledge.